 Fig. 1.
 Linearly separable data and the separating line (left).
-Note that we don't know if the line is optimal, which is not the case with the sigmoid transfer function (right).
+Note that we don't know if the line provides an optimal solution, which is not the case if the sigmoid transfer function is used (right).
 Value of the function marked by lightness.

 The rest of the paper is organized as follows.
-In the next section we inspect in more detail the geometric aspects of neural networks, and in section 3 we introduce a way of visualizing neural network response, which gives a good insight into the way network separates data.
+In the next section we inspect in more detail the geometric aspects of neural networks, and in section 3 we introduce a way of visualizing neural network response, which gives a good insight into the way a network separates data.
 Next we discuss some examples of activation functions, present some sample results and conclude.